-On August 5 each year, Croatia celebrates the national holiday Victory and Homeland Thanksgiving Day and the Day of Croatian Defenders, which is called “Dan pobjede i domovinske zahvalnosti i Dan hrvatskih branitelja” in Hrvatski.
+On August 5 each year, Croatia celebrates the national holiday Victory and Homeland Thanksgiving Day and the Day of Croatian Defenders.
+It is called Dan pobjede i domovinske zahvalnosti i Dan hrvatskih branitelja in Croatian.

 Oluja was the last major battle of Domovinski rat in 1995.
 During this battle, the Croatian army liberated the city of Knin, which had been occupied by the Serbian army.